vmware/cluster-api-provider-cloud-director/docs/CLUSTERCTL.md

 1. Fill out the values for the environment variables in `~/.cluster-api/clusterctl.yaml`.
 Note that you may skip filling in few variables if you decide to choose template flavors.
 2. Generate the CAPI manifest file.
    - `clusterctl generate cluster <clusterName> -f v1.21.8-crs > <clusterName>.yaml`.
-3. Create the workload cluster
+3. Create the workload cluster by applying it on the (parent) management cluster.
    - `kubectl apply -f <clusterName>.yaml`

 <a name="template_flavors"></a>